davelongdev/link-report-crawler-go/README.md

 ## Build Process

-I built this app by following the project guidelines and video on [boot.dev](https://boot.dev).
+I built this app by following the project guidelines on [boot.dev](https://boot.dev).

 ## Coming Soon